Andrew Whitworth: Cincinnati Bengals

-Whitworth was selected by the Cincinnati Bengals in the second round (55th overall) in the 2006 NFL Draft.
+Whitworth was selected by the Cincinnati Bengals in the second round (55th overall) in the 2006 NFL draft.
 He made his NFL debut on special teams on September 10 against Kansas City.
 He started at left guard in the following week against the Cleveland Browns, as part of a line shuffle where left guard Eric Steinbach replaced injured Levi Jones at left tackle.
 Whitworth helped the Bengals pile up 481 yards against Browns, including 145 rushing yards by Rudi Johnson.
 He was in the starting lineup for Carson Palmer.
 He also had a key block on Rudi Johnson's seven-yard touchdown run in first quarter.

 On July 25, 2008, Whitworth agreed in principle to a four-year extension worth a reported $30 million that would keep him in Cincinnati through 2013.
-He was ejected from a preseason game against the Jacksonville Jaguars after getting into a fight with Jaguars defensive end John Henderson.
+He was ejected from a regular season game against the Jacksonville Jaguars after getting into a fight with Jaguars defensive end John Henderson.

 In 2009, head coach Marvin Lewis decided to move Whitworth from guard to left tackle and saw immediate impact.
 He started all sixteen games of the season, allowing just five sacks and helping running back Cedric Benson have a breakout year rushing for 1,251 yards.
-On December 12, 2010 Whitworth caught a one-yard touchdown pass from Carson Palmer against the Pittsburgh Steelers.
+On December 12, 2010, Whitworth caught a one-yard touchdown pass from Carson Palmer against the Pittsburgh Steelers.
 It was the first of his career, and he was the first Bengals offensive lineman to catch a touchdown pass since 1995.

 He was ejected from a game against the Oakland Raiders after throwing a punch during a skirmish late in the game.
 He was subsequently fined $26,260 for the incident.

 In January 2013, for the first time in his career, Whitworth was named a left tackle on the AFC Pro Bowl team.

 During the 2014 season, Whitworth allowed zero sacks and only one hit on quarterback Andy Dalton.
 Due to his success, many pundits and experts have claimed that Whitworth was snubbed out of a second Pro Bowl berth, however, he was named second-team AP NFL All-Pro.
 He was voted as the 67th best player by his peers in the 2016 list.

 Whitworth signed a one-year contract extension with the Bengals on September 26, 2015.